bgopikrishna/gopikrishna.dev/src/blog/how-to-use-css-variable/index.md

 tags: ['CSS', 'JavaScript']
 date: '2019-11-13'
 path: '/blog/css-variables'
+description: 'If you have used SASS or other CSS preprocessors, you might have already used Variables.
+CSS variables (also referred as custom properties) are native implementation of them in the browser.'
 ---

 If you have used SASS or other CSS preprocessors, you might have already used Variables.
 CSS variables (also referred as custom properties) are native implementation of them in the browser.